onesteinbv/dns01/doc/Documentation.md

 - Avoid `--combo` for automation
 - Avoid concurrent or near-concurrent certificate requests for the same domain
-- Use `conf[dns01_timeout]` and related controls to set acceptable timeout, backoff and streak behavior for your environment
+- Use the detection knobs to set acceptable timeout, backoff and streak behavior for your environment

 #### Traefik/lego behaviors